Diffusion asymmetry of repulsive skyrmions in structured environment

-It should be noted that the total number of skyrmions in simulations is decreasing with time due to thermal annihilation (see \blue{Supplementary Fig.~1})~\cite{SM}, which could reduce the skyrmion density and affect the observation results.
-The diffusion rate depends on the skyrmion density that affects the effectiveness of skyrmion-gate and skyrmion-skyrmion interactions, therefore, it is expected that the diffusion rates $k_{\text{L}\rightarrow\text{R}}$ and $k_{\text{R}\rightarrow\text{L}}$ in simulations are time-dependent and may approach the same value even if they start from $k_{\text{L}\rightarrow\text{R}}>k_{\text{R}\rightarrow\text{L}}$ at $t=0$ ns.
-Furthermore, since skyrmions have a finite size and interact through short-range repulsive forces, an excessively high skyrmion density in the chamber at $t=0$ ns could lead to strong skyrmion-skyrmion repulsion.
-This repulsion may cause skyrmions to be expelled from the chamber during the early stages of diffusion, without showing an effective interaction with the gate.
-In our model, the initial state of $20$ skyrmions in either the left or right chamber results in a moderate initial density that ensures $k_{\text{L}\rightarrow\text{R}}>k_{\text{R}\rightarrow\text{L}}$ from $t=0$ ns.
-In \blue{Supplementary Fig.~2}~\cite{SM}, we show the opening width $W$ of the chiral gate will also affect the observed outcome as the skyrmion-gate interaction delicately depends on the ratio between the skyrmion size and $W$.
+\emph{It should be noted that the total number of skyrmions in simulations is decreasing with time due to thermal annihilation [Fig.~\ref{FIG3}], which could reduce the skyrmion density and affect the observation outcome.} Namely, the diffusion rate depends on the skyrmion density that affects the effectiveness of skyrmion-wall and skyrmion-skyrmion interactions, therefore, it is expected that the diffusion rates $k_{\text{L}\rightarrow\text{R}}$ and $k_{\text{R}\rightarrow\text{L}}$ in simulations are time-dependent and may approach the same value even if they start from $k_{\text{L}\rightarrow\text{R}}>k_{\text{R}\rightarrow\text{L}}$ at $t=0$.